-My first Opal Design Systems resource, which is due out for publication starting in 2017, is the Futuristguy’s Field Guide Series on Do Good Plus Do No Harm.
+My first Opal Design Systems resource, which is due out for publication in late 2017, is volume #1 in the Futuristguy’s Field Guide Series on Do Good Plus Do No Harm.
 This four-volume training series is based in my own experiences and studies in organizational development, paradigm mapping, cultural geography, learning styles, creativity theory, recovery ministries, media studies, simulation games, quadruple bottom line enterprises, and strategic foresight (futurist skills).
 Its main purposes are:

 - To help survivors of malignant leaders and toxic organizations – along with survivor advocates and activists – process their experiences, find routes forward for personal recovery, and explore ways to redeem their destructive experiences by supporting other survivors and challenging abuse of power.

 - To equip social transformation practitioners and intercultural, intergenerational teams to develop start-up endeavors with sustainable impact or transition existing institutions for a more flexible legacy.

 The training series covers essential concept frameworks, practitioner skills, practical learning exercises, and impact evaluation metrics needed for creating common ground for the common good.
 These are focused toward implementing holistic design strategy for existing organizations and start-ups.
 I designed the series to equip participants in a wide range of organizational types.
 These include entities like community development projects, faith-based ministries, for-benefit businesses, and non-profit agencies.